Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-overview.markdown

 <br/>
 <br/>

-# System Requirements
-- Java 8 (or later)
-- Linux, Mac OS X, or Microsoft Windows operating system
-- Read/Write permissions to mounted devices/partitions (required for MemoryXtend over flash/SSD)

 # Supported XAP APIs

 All XAP APIs are supported with the blobstore configuration.
 This includes the Space (POJO and Document), JDBC, JPA, JMS, and Map APIs.
-In addition, all co-located business logic functionality (Event Containers, Task Executors, Remoting Services, Aggregators, etc.) are fully supported.
+In addition, all co-located business logic functionality (event containers, task executors, remoting services, aggregators, etc.) are fully supported.

 # Limitations

 - MemoryXtend and [Direct Persistency](../dev-java/direct-persistency.html) configuration is not supported.
-- MemoryXtend only is only supported with the ALL_IN_CACHE space policy.
-LRU and other evictable cache policies are not supported.
+- MemoryXtend only is only supported with the Space caching policy set to ALL_IN_CACHE.
+LRU and other cache policies that use eviction are not supported.
 - MemoryXtend is not supported with the `ESM`.